What to Do About an Eviction

 Find a Private Property Owner

 Look for landlords who own the property you want to rent.
-They tend to be more flexible about things and may be willing to listen closely to your story and give you a second chance.
+They tend to be more flexible and may be willing to listen closely to your story and give you a second chance.

-The property owner is the guy making the final decision.
+Property owners make the final decision.
 If you have a chance to speak directly to them – and you know how to tell a convincing story – you considerably improve your chances of getting a lease.

 This is a subtle way to get around having an eviction on the books, but it might be the best way to get through the front door.

-Convincing Landlords You Can Be a Great Tenant
+Convince Landlords You Can Be a Great Tenant

 What should you tell them?

-You can start by proving to the landlord that you can pay the rent, the deposit and any fees or utilities associated with the lease.
+Start by proving to the landlord that you can pay the rent, the deposit and any fees or utilities associated with the lease.
 Rent is the number one concern for landlords.
 Show them pay stubs, checking/savings account balances and whatever other funds you have easy access to that prove you can afford rent this time around.

 Ask a responsible person – preferably someone with a high credit score – to co-sign the lease with you.
 That gives the landlord assurance that somebody is going to be responsible if the rent doesn’t get paid.
 It does, however, also put you in the position of losing a relationship if you can’t pay rent.